Fire Cider: call it a folk remedy, health tonic, or homeopathic remedy, but one thing is certain, and that is that it’s delicious.

 What is fire cider?

-I have a little true story to explain to you how a girl who makes Crispy Cheesy Barbecue Chicken and Bacon Egg Rolls also makes Fire Cider Health Tonic and Homeopathic Remedy.
+I have a little true story to explain to you how a girl who makes Kielbasa in Air Fryer and Dubai Chocolate Brownies also makes Fire Cider Health Tonic.

+It all began with me hopping in my car and driving eight and a half hours to Maine to spend four days with my friends.
 We spent our days wandering Portland, Maine eating donuts, duck fat french fries, ice cream, bubble tea, cookies, more duck fat fries, fried cheese curds, fried chicken skin banh mi, bacon dusted french fries, and washing it down with beer.
-Have you noticed the theme?
-Rich food on rich food on richer food.

 It was great stuff, but oy.
 We were overstuffed.

-We wandered into the Cabot Cheese Shop where the clerk enthusiastically offered a sample of something called Fire Cider to us.
+We wandered into the a shop where the clerk enthusiastically offered a sample of something called Fire Cider to us.
 Given that I have been known to drink pickle juice and/or a shot of raw apple cider vinegar each morning (more on the health benefits of that in a moment), it didn’t take much to convince me to try it.

+It was a SHAZAAM moment.
 It was exactly what we all needed to de-sluggify all of us after our rich food benders.
-Brandy, Carrie, and Gina grabbed a bottle.
-I grabbed two.
+One of my girlfriends gasped and exclaimed that it instantly cured her heartburn.

 When I got home, my husband looked at me sideways when I told him what it was, but he drank the sip I gave him and his eyes grew huge as he declared, “THIS IS GREAT!
 We’re going to need to keep this around!”